patternfly/patternfly-sass/components/patternfly/README.md

 make dist
 ```

-Copy the resulting tarball from the previous step to your rpmbuild/SOURCES directly.
+Copy the resulting tarball from the previous step to your rpmbuild/SOURCES directory.

-e.g., `cp patternfly1-1.0.3-0.0.master.fc20.src.rpm ~/rpmbuild/SOURCES`
+e.g., `cp patternfly-1.1.1.tar.gz ~/rpmbuild/SOURCES`

 Build the RPM: